Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

 2. **Cultural Sensitivity**: Feedback highlighted the need for AI to recognize and respect diverse cultural expressions of emotion to avoid misinterpretation or offense.

-3. **Customization Options**: Users expressed interest in having the ability to customize the emotional depth and tone in AI-generated music to better align with their personal preferences.
+3. **Customization Options**: Users expressed interest in being able to customize the emotional depth and tone in AI-generated music to better align with their personal preferences.

 4. **Transparency in Emotion Generation**: There is a strong preference for understanding how AI interprets and generates emotions, including the data sources and algorithms used in the process.